dehahost/SonarWiper/README.md

 2. Automated mode

 ### Normal mode
 Normal mode is executed when you run `sonarwiper.exe` without any arguments.
-SonarWiper just recursively deletes your Sonar folder inside `%AppData%\Adobe\` folder and that's all.
+SonarWiper just recursively deletes your Sonar folder inside `%AppData%\Adobe\` folder and that is all.

 This mode is useful, if you are making more advanced application for managing Adobe's files and apps or you just want a one-time wipe tool that you can run on demand.